jsingh-pb10/personal_site/docs/Projects/hudson.md

 The repository and installation instructions can be found  <a href="https://github.com/nygctech/hudson">here</a>.
 The pipeline documentation is currenlty in progress.

-From the poster presentation session at Duke University School of Medicine:
+From the poster presentation session at the Duke University School of Medicine:

 ![Photo](https://user-images.githubusercontent.com/42875353/201494797-464c843b-7ea1-4df1-93b4-67a1cc91371c.jpg){:height="50%" width="50%"}